thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 * **Client/Shared/Server attributes/Latest telemetry** - list of the keys that will be used to search for and retrieve the client/shared/server attribute or latest telemetry value from the related device.
   > **Note:** All input fields in this section support [templatization](/docs/{{docsPrefix}}user-guide/templatization/).
-    * **Fetch latest telemetry with timestamp** - slide toggle that ensures that the latest telemetry will be added to the message with timestamp(if enabled).
+    * **Fetch latest telemetry with timestamp** - if enabled, ensures that the latest telemetry will be added to the message with timestamp.
       > **Note:** Available only when the configuration has at least one latest telemetry key set.
 * **Add selected attributes to** - an option selector that allows the user to choose whether the mapped attributes should be added to the **Message** or **Metadata**.

-* **Tell failure if any of the attributes are missing** - slide toggle that forces Failure if at least one selected key does not exist(if enabled).
+* **Tell failure if any of the attributes are missing** - if enabled, fails message processing if at least one selected key does not exist.
+    > **Note:** Even in case of failure, outgoing message metadata will contain telemetry keys that were successfully fetched.

 ![Configuration example image](/images/user-guide/rule-engine-2-0/nodes/enrichment-device-attributes-config.png)